rinikerlab/lightweight-registration/docs/source/registrationdetails.rst

 Registration Details
 =====================

-The determination of uniqueness is the core of any chemical registration system, meaning the method to decide weather two molecular structures are the same or not. lwreg uses a hash-based approach to identify duplicates.
+The method for the determination of uniqueness, deciding whether or not two structures are the same, is the core of any chemical registration system. lwreg uses a hash-based approach to identify duplicates.
 As all comparisons are simply string comparisons, lwreg is a fast approach in any modern database system.

 Methodology of Molecule Hash Computation